prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 - DNS Manager is the tool used to manage DNS zones, records, and server configuration.
 After promoting the Domain Controller and installing DNS, I use DNS Manager to verify that the correct forward and reverse lookup zones exist and that SRV records are present.

-- DNS Manager lets me view and modify DNS records manually, although Active Directory usually maintains the required records automatically.
+- DNS Manager lets me view and modify DNS records manually, although AD usually maintains the required records automatically.

 ---